crums-io/stowkwik/README.md

 ## How to Use

 This [API](https://github.com/gnahraf/stowkwik/tree/master/src/main/java/com/gnahraf/stowkwik) calls an object store an `ObjectManager`.
-Right now there are 2 types of these:
+Right now there are 3 types of these:

-* `BinaryObjectManager`, and
+* `BinaryObjectManager`
 * `XmlObjectManager`

-Like the names suggest, the first is machine readable, the second is human readable as well.
+* `BytesManager`

+Like the names suggest, the first is machine readable, the second is human readable.
+Computing hash state from machine readable byte sequences is usually straight forward since in most applications if two objects' byte sequences are different then their states are different; when state is human readable however, there are usually multiple valid representations of the same state (white space, comments, item order, etc.), so there's a need to cannonicalize object state.
+This is one role of an `Encoder`: it writes an object's state unambiguously to a byte sequence and is used to compute the object's hash.
+A `Codec` is an `Encoder` that can read back what it writes.

-BinaryObjectManager uses a type-specific `Codec`; XmlObjectManager still needs a type-specific `Encoder` in order unamibigously compute hash state.
+`BinaryObjectManager` uses a type-specific `Codec`; `XmlObjectManager` still needs a type-specific `Encoder` in order to unamibigously compute hash state (we don't want an object's hash to change if we switch XML libraries, for instance.
+Dev note: should be able to automate).
+If on the other hand, you want to marshal objects elsewhere and just want to throw blobs of bytes into a store, you can use a `BytesManager` which doesn't require any codec.
+(A file based version--important in the case of big blobs--is straightforward and in the works).

 The [unit tests](https://github.com/gnahraf/stowkwik/tree/master/src/test/java/com/gnahraf/stowkwik) contain a mock example.
 See